 I’ll be honest – I’ve never been a fan of marshmallow-topped sweet potatoes.
-I know, I’m probably in the minority with that sentiment.
-Instead, we like a more savory sweet potato dish to accompany our Thanksgiving feast.
+I know, I’m probably in the minority with that sentiment, but hey, it’s honest.
+Instead, we like a more savory sweet potato gratin to accompany our Thanksgiving feast.
 This year I’m including this healthy sweet potato gratin on our menu.

 Typically gratins include loads of butter, cream and cheese.
-This one gets a healthy makeover.
+But this sweet potato gratin gives all other gratins a healthy makeover.
 It still has cheese – just enough to be delicious.
 Leeks and fresh sage are added for extra flavor in place of butter and cream.
 Leeks, if you haven’t used them before, are in the onion family.
 They add a great onion flavor without being too overpowering.

 What’s your favorite way to enjoy sweet potatoes for Thanksgiving?